andrewilf/Just-In/README.md

 Toggle if retweets should be shown or not.
 They currently are filtered out.
 Smarter add person form
-Collated view of all current streams shown on one page
+Collated view of all current streams shown on one page Implement alternative method of checking if youtube channel is live without needing the YouTube API